zzzprojects/learn-orm/tutorials/dapper-fluentmap/overview.md

 **Dapper.FluentMap** is a small NuGet library that is a nice Dapper extension that takes care of mapping configuration, also offering a lot of customization options.

  - It allows you to fluently configure the mapping between your class properties and database columns.
- - It keeps your classes clean of mapping attributes and this functionality is similar to Entity Framework Fluent API.
+ - It keeps your classes clean of mapping attributes, and this functionality is similar to Entity Framework Fluent API.

 ## Installation